AMOSSYS/OpenDTeX-Secure-Boot-DRTM/README.md

 ### DRTM implementation

-Regarding the DRTM implementation, we rely on the Intel Trusted Boot extension combined with a dedicated MLE (Measured Launch Environment).
+Regarding the DRTM implementation, we rely on the Intel Trusted Boot extension combined with a dedicated MLE (Measured Launch Environment) extension.
 In Trusted Boot, the associated MLE is responsible for verifying the integrity of the Linux kernel and its initrd file by comparing their hash to a reference one.
 In OpenDTeX, this MLE is modified to integrate more functionalities (the secure banner, the unsealing of critical components, etc.).
-The modified MLE that is responsible for those new functionalities is called TLoader.
+The MLE extension that is responsible for those new functionalities is called TLoader.
 We describe its architecture and usage in the current chapter, after a brief reminder regarding Trusted Boot.